webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 An application MUST use an authenticated, confidentiality protected communications medium for this purpose.
 In addition to the reasons described in
-{{!RFC8030}}, this ensures that the authentication secret is not revealed to unauthorized entities, which can be used to generate push messages that will be accepted by the user agent.
+{{!RFC8030}}, this ensures that the authentication secret is not revealed to unauthorized entities, which would allow those entities to generate push messages that will be accepted by the user agent.

 Most applications that use push messaging have a pre-existing relationship with an application server that can be used for distribution of subscription data.